 Questions about your career goals and what you want to achieve in the next years are very common in job interviews.
 If you don’t prepare for such interview questions, it might catch you off guard during the interview.
 In that case, it might sound like a trick question.
 However, questions about your career goals and what you want to achieve are actually a great opportunity to demonstrate your suitability for the job.

-The right preparation to this question can help you understand why the interviewer asks you about what you want to achieve.
-Furthermore, it will help you answer these kinds of questions in a confident way to impress the interviewer.
+The right preparation for this question can help you understand why the interviewer asks you about what you want to achieve.
+Furthermore, it will help you confidently answer these questions to impress the interviewer.

 Related questions about your career goals and what you want to achieve in the next years are, for instance:

 - How do you plan to achieve your career goals?